dtnewman/fastapi_template/README.md

-# FASTAPI Template App
+# FastAPI Boilerplate Template App

-This is a basic template for a [FastAPI](https://fastapi.tiangolo.com/lo/) based app for deployment using the [Serverless](https://www.serverless.com/) framework.
+This is a basic boilerplate template for a [FastAPI](https://fastapi.tiangolo.com/lo/) based app for deployment using the [Serverless](https://www.serverless.com/) framework.
+This is meant to provide a sane starting point for larger projects using FastAPI

 ## Libraries used

-The goal of this template is to provide a sane starting point / boilerplate template for larger projects using FastAPI.
 I make use of the following libraries here:

 - [Serverless](https://www.serverless.com/) - for handling deployment of the project to AWS Lambda/API Gateway
   - [serverless-prune-plugin](https://www.serverless.com/plugins/serverless-prune-plugin) - to purge previous deployed versions of functions from AWS lambda